jdjakub/phd-thesis/ch-bl.md

 Clearly, our conception of a *substrate* has much in common with that of a VM; however, we wish to avoid the established connotations of such a term and allow for degrees of freedom that might not be associated with a "virtual machine"; for example, to base the design on names and dictionary structures (which we will discuss presently), or to embed a high-level language in the substrate (an approach which we reject).

 ## BootstrapLab's Simple, Structured State Model
-For the design of BootstrapLab, we chose the Web platform and \ac{JS} for personal preference reasons.
+For the design of BootstrapLab, we chose the Web platform and \ac{JS}, out of a combination of personal preference and conveniences like graphics.
 This imposed a number of design decisions on the substrate, due to a tendency for earlier choices to determine which later ones will feel "natural" or "fitting".

 In our high-level platform language \ac{JS}, state is a graph of plain \ac{JS} objects acting as property dictionaries.
 Suppose we *still* chose a low-level binary substrate like that of \ac{COLA}.
 This would no doubt be possible: declare one giant \ac{JS} array called `state`, design numerical instruction encodings which overwrite numbers at certain indexes, etc. Yet this would feel like a perverse *waste* of something the platform was giving us for free.